 If you have not been baptized by immersion since asking Jesus into your life, your next step is baptism.
 If you have been baptized since asking Jesus into your life, there is no need to be baptized again.

 Dress in clothes you don’t mind getting wet!
 You should wear a dark shirt and shorts (trust us.)
 Remember to bring a change of clothes to wear home.
 There is a changing room available.
 Please bring a towel.
 Arrive 30 minutes before the service is scheduled to begin for some last-minute instructions.

 How Do I Register?

-Register online or at The Hub on a weekend at Elevate.
+Register below or at The Hub during a weekend worship experience at Elevate.
 Then we will contact you with our upcoming baptism service dates.